SensorsINI/physical-cartpole/README.md

   * If the minimal speed it too low the cart might get stuck due to friction.
       You can either very, very gently push it (not to skew the measurement) or increase the minimal speed in experiment script.

-* As soon as the cartpole stops, press `l` to stop the recording.
-The data will be saved in the [Driver/ExperimentRecordings](Driver%2FExperimentRecordings) folder (does not exist until you record first data).
+* As soon as the cartpole stops, the data will be saved in the [Driver/ExperimentRecordings](Driver%2FExperimentRecordings) folder (does not exist until you record first data).
 * Copy the data to the [Driver/DataAnalysis/MotorAndCartFriction](Driver%2FDataAnalysis%2FMotorAndCartFriction) folder.
 * Open [Driver/DataAnalysis/MotorCalibration.py](Driver%2FDataAnalysis%2FMotorAndCartFriction%2FMotorCalibration.py)